nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ![Edit informations account](../GUI files/edit_info.png)

 This is the page in which the subscriber can modify its own informations.
+Name, Surname, SSN and date of birth cannot be modified.

 ## 8 Registration, Request fidelity card